MileHacker Logo

 Seasonal Averages

-Temperatures usually remain moderate, rendering the city a year-round destination.
+Temperatures usually remain moderate, rendering the city per year-round destination.
 Spring (46-59°F), Summer (64-77°F), Autumn (50-63°F), Winter (36-46°F).
-Occasional summer heatwaves push temperatures above 86°F. Light snowfall occurs rarely, but freezing temperatures happen.
+Occasional periods of extreme summer heat push temperatures above 86°F. Light snowfall occurs rarely, but freezing temperatures happen.
 Humidity generally stays moderate to high throughout the year, peaking in winter.

 Precipitation

 Rainfall occurs fairly evenly throughout the year.
-Autumn can be the one wettest season.
+Autumn can be a one wettest season.
 Always be prepared for showers, regardless of mont saint-michelh.

 Weather Factors